jam-it-nl/MendixBootstrapInputAddons/README.md

 ## Features
 * Add text before, after, or on both sides of any text-based input
+* Add button addons on the right of an input field
 * Optional show the label of an input field
 * Optional set field as required
 * Format numbers with configurable groups and digits